These chocolate shortbread cookies bring a delicious chocolatey twist to classic buttery shortbread.

 Making the dough just takes some careful measuring, some mixing, and a short visit to the fridge.

-Add the dry ingredients to the wet ingredients and mix until you form a dough.
+Step 3: Add the dry ingredients to the wet ingredients and mix until the ingredients combine and form a dough.
+Be careful not to overmix the dough or the cookies will be dense.

-This is my preferred method for making these cookies.
+This is my favourite method for making these cookies because it’s perfect for impatient bakers (like me).

 Not only is this much faster and easier than cutting out shapes, but they have a slightly lighter texture because they haven't been rolled with a rolling pin.